b-dev/b-light-base-project/README.rst

     cd ..
     vagrant up

-This initialize a virtual machine with a user 'django' (password 'django') providing a virtualenv connected to the project
+This initialize a virtual machine with a user 'django' (password 'django') providing a virtualenv connected to the project.
+Debian packages are kept upgraded by the provisioning.

 If not using Vagrant:
 ---------------------